 Give up almost 700 feet of elevation on an appealing set of well-crafted laterals and switchbacks.

 This pretty trail, with plentiful wildflowers and captivating scenery, bottoms out at the West Fork of Bear Creek at 4.0 miles, 11,500 feet.

 Cross the West Fork which drains Lena Basin.
 The basin and its lake lie comfortably in the constricted curvature of Palmyra Peak and Silver Mountain.
 The lower Wasatch Trail turns off north to join the Bear Creek Trail and plummet down the canyon to Telluride.
 Our hike stays briefly on the eastward, upper Wasatch Trail.
-It soon turns south and climbs gently west of Pt.
-11,791'.
 The image below was taken near the West Fork, shooting up at San Joaquin Ridge and the run-out from Lena Basin.